 Yesterday’s shrimp curry, however, made me almost go over that invisible boundary.
 The shrimps were so sweet, the sweetness heightened even more by the sweet coconut cream and the contrast that the sweetness made with the salty fish sauce.
 I ate three pieces when I normally limit myself to two.
 Fortunately, nothing bad happened to me except for a few rashes on my face and neck, and they will disappear within a day.

 South Asian curries use yogurt — this is Thai-style curry which uses coconut cream.

-- a pack of shrimps, about 18 pieces, shelled and deveined, thawed completely
+- 18 shrimps shelled and deveined, thawed completely

-- 2 to 4 tbsps. of curry paste, depending on how spicy you like your curry
+- 2 to 4 tablespoons curry paste depending on how spicy you like your curry

-- 2 bird’s eye chilis, chopped (or 1 tsp. of chili flakes), for added spiciness and color
+- 2 bird’s eye chilis chopped (or 1 teaspoon of chili flakes), for added spiciness and color

 - Heat the vegetable oil in a shallow pan.